- New concept: Xerox became successful through a new business model

 As an entrepreneur, there are various business concepts open to you.
 An overview:

 - Manufacturer: Smart processes are necessary here in order to create good products with little financial investment, especially at the beginning.
 What are your options?
 Find a cooperation partner with a company in whose production you can build a prototype.
-Rent a so-called makerspace in order to save on building an expensive factory.
+Rent a so-called makerspace to save building an expensive factory.
 A makerspace is a workshop that you can rent for a short time to tinker with.
 Would you like to develop a new bread?
 Why not ask a baker who only uses his production facility at night until the early hours of the morning?
 Other possible products can be hardware or other technical devices.

 - Expert: How do you build up an expert status?
 I answer this important question in the field of marketing.
 With this goal it is particularly important that you invest in scalable products.
 The difference between speaker and trainer makes it clear: The trainer or coach has to accept mandates again and again and work off assignments for strangers.
 The speaker, on the other hand, works on his books and e-books and speaks in front of a large audience.
 It scales over the number of participants.
 He usually earns more in 45 minutes than a coach in several trainings.